volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 ![React application's structure](/img/screenshot-2020-06-04-at-17.55.58.png "The structure of React application created using create-react-app tool")

 Read more about it on the [official page](https://create-react-app.dev/docs/folder-structure/) of `create-react-app` tool.

-Don't worry if you don't understand yet what are all of those files doing.

 ## JSX